ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

 ..
 COMMENT: Check name of container!

-On many Level 1 systems, a container named ``ubuntu20.04-intel22-ufs-srwapp.img`` has already been built at the following locations:
+On most Level 1 systems, a container named ``ubuntu20.04-intel22-ufs-srwapp-rp2.img`` has already been built at the following locations:

 .. table:: Locations of pre-built containers